How your business can fight financial uncertainty

 If you’re trying to make a big decision with long-term impacts, you’ll need to use data to inform which direction is best to take.

-Whether it’s trying to see if you have the cash availability for a particular investment or analyse which areas of your expenditure could be reduced, having data presented in a digestible way will help you make decisions with confidence.
+Whether it’s trying to see if you have the cash availability for a particular investment or analyze which areas of your expenditure could be reduced, having data presented in a digestible way will help you make decisions with confidence.

 With both these levels of understanding on your side, you’ll have started to build a solid base of knowledge to keep you grounded when things get choppy and help you handle any sudden market shifts.